djheru/progressive-web-apps/readme.md

 }
 ```
 - View manifest data in the "Application" tab of dev tools
-- NOTE: Safari/webkit does not support application manifests.
+- NOTE: Safari/webkit/old IE does not support application manifests.
 Must use a combination of link/meta tags to provide PWA config
 	```html
   <meta name="apple-mobile-web-app-capable" content="yes">
   <meta name="apple-mobile-web-app-set-status-bar-style" content="black">